kushaldelhiwala/CSE-320-HW-4/README.md

 Edit by Kushal:

 For my Homework 4, I have just one Makefile located in the root directory for all 3 coding portion of the HW.
 I have followed all the requirements in regards to executable and data structure names, except where it has not been specified (for part 3).
 I have three seperate folders for each part, named part_2, part_3, and part_4.
+I also have the cse320_print function located in each of the three folders.
 To compile my code please do the following:

 Program 1, Part 2:
 The purpose of program 1 in part 2 is to produce the fibonacci number of any given integer (>0) using multithreading (in which we calculate the fibonacci number in a seperate thread)